COP29: Carbon emissions hit high as climate action stagnates – DW – 11/14/2024

 But this year, carbon emissions from both fossil fuels and land-use change are set to rise.
 This is partly due to drought, and emissions both from deforestation and forest fires during the predominant El Nino weather pattern of 2023-2024.

-With over 40 billion tons of CO2 currently being released annually, atmospheric carbon levels continue to rise, and to drive dangerous global heating.
+With over 40 billion tons of CO2 currently being released annually, atmospheric carbon levels continue to rise and drive dangerous global heating.

 2024 is already predicted to be the hottest year on record.
 It is poised to surpass the record-breaking heat of 2023, with several consecutive months recording temperatures above 1.5 degrees Celsius.

-Note: This article was originally published on November 13, 2024 and was updated to include findings released by Climate Action Tracker on November 14.